cryptoz0ne/laravel-vue-shopify/README.md

 ```

-# Creating a Pull Request
+# Contributing

+## Creating your branch and placeholder PR

 - Branch off `master`
 - Push your branch immediately (with no changes)
 - Create a PR with `[Draft]` as the title prefix
 - Verify CI passes

+## Working with your branch

-- Make changes to your local branch and push changes
+- Make changes to your local branch
 - `npm run lint` should run as a pre-commit hook by Husky, but you can run it manually to check
-- When you push, CI will attempt to install and build everything and run `npm run lint` again
+- Push changes to your remote branch as often as you like

+## Finalizing your PR

+- Verify that your branch has the latest `master` commits
+- Verify that your branch has no conflicts with `master`
+- Verify CI passes
+- Remove the `[Draft]` label

+## PR Rules

+We will only look at the content of your branch:

-- PRs will not be looked at or reviewed if CI is failing
+- CI is passing
+- There are no merge conflicts with `master`
+- Latest `master` has been merged in
+- The branch is free of unnecessary file changes (whitespace modifications, etc)